Russtopia/bacillus/README.md

 ### Job Pipeline Views

 There is support for a simple 'pipeline view' of the stages of running jobs.
-See the 'stage' function in examples ```workdir/hkexsh_pushbuild.sh``` and ```workdir/bacillus-pushbuild.sh```.
+See the 'stage' function in examples ```workdir/xs_pushbuild.sh``` and ```workdir/bacillus-pushbuild.sh```.
 Stages up to and including the running stage will be displayed at the end of the running job's entry in the runlog view.

 ### Example Run

-Prerequisites: golang (for example hkexsh_pushbuild.sh build script as well as bacill&mu;s itself)
+Prerequisites: golang (for example xs_pushbuild.sh build script as well as bacill&mu;s itself)

 [terminal A - CI server]
 ```